Wouldn’t it be great if Google shared some insight into how they actually work? You know, like in “how to get found”?

-The other day, one real-life Google Bot posted a video purporting to teach you how to how to get more out of information in Google Webmaster Tools.
+The other day, one real-life Google Bot posted a video purporting to teach you how to howto get found and how to get more out of information in Google Webmaster Tools.
 And I learned something new: Google’s Rankings Don’t Mean What You Think They Do.

-Here’s that video, queued up to the moment that made me go “whuuuuuuh?” :
+Here’s that video; scroll to the 2:11 mark for the moment that made me go “whuuuuuuh?” :

 Did you catch that?
 Only pages that ACTUALLY ARE SHOWN TO THE USER count as “queries”.
 But since queries in Google Webmaster Tools include information about very high-numbered information, either this is wrong, or PEOPLE ARE SCROLLING WAY DEEP INTO RANKINGS, which flies in the face of conventional wisdom about search results deeper than page 2 being essentially worthless.

 Seeing this made me look at search rankings at Answer Guy Central, sorted by average position IN REVERSE.
 And it turns out that we rank at #950 for the word macintosh (amazing, right?).
-Then again, since Google’s infamous “<10″ count appears on that search, it really doesn’t tell me much of anything.
+Then again, since Google’s infamous “<10” count appears on that search, it really doesn’t tell me much of anything.
 No good how to get found information there!